-Like I said, there are plenty of options and alternatives!
+There are plenty of options and alternatives!

 Have you lowered your carb intake?
 How did you do it?
 What was your easiest or hardest carb to change?
 I’d love to hear your thoughts so please leave your comments below.

-And by the way, if you haven’t already, download our freebie pack, which includes our food list.
+By the way, if you haven’t already, download our freebie pack, which includes our food list.
 It will help you get started with a whole range of foods that are safe to eat.

 Please pin, tweet or share this info with others. 🙂